GoyalYatin/gpt-whisper-demo/README.md

 <b>2.
 Audio Transcription<b><br/>
 ![example](/demo/TranscriptionExample.PNG?raw=true)<br/>
-[Audio](/demo/vdespa-medium-whisper-api.mp3) input for the transcript
+[Audio](/demo/vdespa-medium-whisper-api.mp3) input for the transcript, the reference and audio is taken from https://medium.com/apis-with-valentine/how-to-use-the-whisper-api-from-openai-in-postman-9a9a9f97807c

 ---------------------------------------------------------